yc22305/CubeSat/README.md

 ```
 rosrun rosserial_python serial_node.py _port:=/dev/rfcomm0 _baud:=57600
 ```
-`_port:=` is appointed to our virtual port corresponding to HC-05, and `_baud:` is to set the baudrate.
+`_port:=` is appointed to our virtual port corresponding to HC-05, and `_baud:=` is to set the baudrate.
+The default baudrate is 57600.

 If the arduino board successfully publishes and subsribes ROS messages in loops, you will see messages of setting up in the terminal running `rosserial_python`.
 Any faults leading to time delay (eg: bad quality of hardwares may cause another device to wait for messages, resulting in time delay) may disconnect the link since the PC terminal's waiting is timed out.

 ### Relay

+##### [NOTE:]
+1. It is important to set each hardware at the same GND, or the logics will be wrongly determined.
+---
 ## The Implement of our Communication System
 ### Rosserial
 "rosserial" is a good library for communication between devices based on ROS.
 We focus on "rosserial_arduino" here.
 The tutorial http://wiki.ros.org/rosserial_arduino/Tutorials provides several examples; however, I recommand to see the examples offered in arduino IDE (example codes will exsit in arduino IDE after rosserial_arduino libraries are installed) because there are more code sources than the tutorial has, including newest examples for "service server" and "server client".

 #### Setting up in arduino code
-Different arduino boards may have different
+Different arduino boards may have different initial setup in codes for use of rosserial.
+In order to adopt rosserial in arduino DUE, two macros should be defined **before including <ros.h>**: `#define _SAM3XA_` and `#define USE_USBCON`. `_SAM3XA_` is for arduino DUE hardware setting, while `USE_USBCON` is for serial communication in each arduino version except Leonardo.
+Information about the both macros is written in `ros_lib/ArduinoHardware.h`.

+Another setting is about baudrate.
+Using `nh.getHardware() -> setBaud(57600);` function makes arduino send and receive data in 57600 baudrate.

+All the code has existed in "CubeSate_controller_1D_rosserial.ino"

-#### Define our own ROS message in arduino
+#### Define our own ROS message type in arduino
-After defining a ROS message in Linux set with ROS, you need follow several steps to add it to arduino libraries:
+After a customized ROS message package is created in your Linux, several steps should be followed to generate the corresponding header file in arduino libraries:
 1. Delete the whole `ros_lib` installed in your arduino libraries.
 2. run the command `rosrun rosserial_arduino make_libraries.py .`

+I have created a package `serial_srvs` and uploded it in this reporitory.
+Download it and move it to your catkin workspace.
+Then, follow the above steps and check `ros_lib` folder in arduino libraries for whether `serial_srvs` package is successfully created.

-#### [NOTE:]
+##### [NOTE:]
 You could refer to http://wiki.ros.org/rosserial/Tutorials/Adding%20Other%20Messages. "rosserial_arduino" itselt is a "rosserial_client" package, and we would like to retain the functions specific to rosserial_arduino, so just replace rosserial_client with rosserial_arduino.

 #### Change the serial port for sending and receiving ROS message
 As mentioned in the fisrt step of "Bluetooth HC-05" section, we are able to wire HC-05 in other way rather than RX0 and TX0.
 In default, every ROS message will be transmitted through "Serial" in arduino, which is the UART of RX0 & TX0, so HC-05 must be connected to these pin for getting ROS messages.
-To change the UART, modification in "ros_lib/ArduinoHardware.h" is needed.
+To change the UART, modification in `ros_lib/ArduinoHardware.h` is needed.

-The modified "ArduinoHardware.h" is uploaded in "arduino" folder of this reporitory.
+The modified "ArduinoHardware.h" is uploaded in this reporitory.
 I add a macro `USE_SERIAL_ONE` for users to decide using "Serial" or "Serial1" in arduino; the code line is around line 76.
-It is an every simple modification.
+It is a very simple modification so you could easily take a look into the code and make yor own changes.

+##### [NOTE:]
+Another method to specify the serial port is discussed here https://answers.ros.org/question/198247/how-to-change-the-serial-port-in-the-rosserial-lib-for-the-arduino-side/.
+However, I found some functions only support the class `ArduinoHardware`, such as `tf::TransformBroadcaster::init()`; a new hardware definition may lead to false of using such functions.
+This might be a negligence of rosserial development team.

-#### [NOTE:]
+##### [NOTE:]
-1. It is important to set each hardware at the same GND, or the logics will be wrongly determined.
-2. Implements in remote devices are described in my another reporitory "Arduino_ROS_Communication".
+1. Implements in remote devices are described in my another reporitory "Arduino_ROS_Communication".